-At Bond, Schoeneck & King PLLC, we believe diversity within our ranks makes us better lawyers and a stronger law firm, and is therefore an integral part of our ability to provide the highest quality legal services to our clients.
-Accordingly, we proudly value our racial, ethnic, cultural, social, gender, sexual orientation, gender identity, religious and other personal differences.
+At Bond, we believe diversity within our ranks makes us better lawyers and a stronger law firm.
+We proudly value our racial, ethnic, cultural, social, gender, sexual orientation, gender identity, religious and other personal differences.
+We are committed to the promotion of greater diversity throughout our communities and the legal profession.
 We demonstrate this commitment not only by seeking qualified candidates from across the nation's law schools, but also by supporting various diversity initiatives in the communities where we practice.
-We are committed to the promotion of greater diversity throughout our communities and the legal profession.

 “Diversity and inclusion are core values of the firm because they strengthen our bond with both our clients and communities.”

-The firm's diversity committee, comprised of members, associates and staff, is charged with advancing the firm's diversity goals by, among other things, developing and implementing firm-wide diversity initiatives.
-The committee reports directly to the firm's management committee.
+The firm's diversity committee, comprised of members, associates and staff, is charged with advancing the firm's diversity goals by, among other things, developing and implementing firm-wide initiatives to foster an inclusive culture.
+The committee reports directly to Bond’s management committee.

 The M. Catherine Richardson Clerkship Program